-In terms of true wireless sound quality, Sennheiser is running the game.
-Other companies may have them beat for comfort or noise cancellation, but the MOMENTUM 3 and MOMENTUM in-ears are still the best-sounding true wireless we’ve encountered.
+In terms of wireless sound quality, Sennheiser is running the game.
+Other companies may have them beat for comfort or noise cancellation, but the MOMENTUM 3 and MOMENTUM in-ears are still the best-sounding wireless we’ve encountered.

-The PXC 550 is another true-wireless, active noise cancelling option from Sennheiser that has recently received an upgrade.
+The PXC 550 is another Bluetooth active noise cancelling option from Sennheiser that has recently received an upgrade.
 Though overshadowed somewhat by the success of the Momentum series, the PXC 550-II is a great option for those who need more travel-friendly features without sacrificing sound quality.

 In this comparison review, we take a look at the original PXC 550 (which can now be nabbed for a fraction of the price) and how the PXC 550-II improves upon it.
 Will it be worth your money to upgrade?
 Is there a significant difference in the performance?
 The sound?
 Let’s find out.

 Sennheiser PXC 550-II vs PXC 550 Comparison Review